About Australian Notices to Mariners

 AHO Paper Charts:

-If you have purchased your AUS and SLB paper navigational charts from an authorised AHO ‘Correcting Agent’, your charts should be up-to-date for NtMs at the time you purchased them.
+If you have purchased your AUS, SLB & PNG paper navigational charts from an authorised AHO ‘Correcting Agent’, your charts should be up-to-date for NtMs at the time you purchased them.
 However you will need to update them yourself from this point forward until a new edition is released.

-If you have purchased your AUS and SLB paper navigational charts from another source such as an AHO authorised ‘Non Correcting Agent’ or a retail outlet of one of our authorised agents, it is unlikely that your charts will be up-to-date.
+If you have purchased your AUS, SLB & PNG paper navigational charts from another source such as an AHO authorised ‘Non Correcting Agent’ or a retail outlet of one of our authorised agents, it is unlikely that your charts will be up-to-date.
 You should therefore update them yourself before you use them and then keep them up-to-date until a new edition is released.

 Authorised agents are listed as ‘Correcting Agent’ or ‘Non-correcting Agent’ on our Distribution Agents list.